 Threatened Species and Endangered Ecological Communities in Eurobodalla

-The Eurobodalla region is home to many threatened species and endangered ecological communities.
+Eurobodalla Shire is home to many threatened species and endangered ecological communities.

 We work with other agencies and the community to reduce the pressures and threats that impact negatively on these species.
 This includes work to improve the condition and increase the extent of threatened species habitat and endangered communities where possible.
 This page provides you with more information about the species and communities found across the region.